informedcitizenry/6502.Net/README.md

 `Redefinition of macro` - An attempt was made to redefine a macro.

-`Symbol is not a valid label name` - The label name had one or more invalid characters.
+`<Symbol> is not a valid symbol name` - The label or variable has one or more invalid characters.

 `Symbol not found` - The expression referenced a symbol that was not defined.